geoffcrowther1 Geoff Crowther chrissiepebbles Chrissie Crowther bpackingbongos James Boulter

-One of the things that my discussions with various people about trolling have made me realise is that it is important to remember why you started writing.
+One of the things that my discussions with various people about trolling has made me realise, is that it is important to remember why you started writing.

-I have struggled to name these hill trolls for some reason, so, in the interests of other women and girls in the outdoor community, the ringleaders were retired “family man” Geoff Crowther (FarnotFast), “retired teacher” Chrissie Crowther (ChrissieDixie) (Woofbags) and “homelessness advocacy worker” James Boulter (Backpackingbongos).
+I have struggled to name the people involved for some reason, so, in the interests of other women and girls in the outdoor community, the ringleaders were retired “teacher” and “family man” Geoff Crowther (FarnotFast, geoffcrowther1), “retired teacher” Chrissie Crowther (ChrissieDixie, Woofbags, chrissiepebbles) and “homelessness advocacy worker” James Boulter (Backpackingbongos, bpackingbongos).
 Other names and screenshots available on request.

-Because I need to focus on work after a period of settling in to my new home in Scotland, I will be shifting back to the free wordpress plan, so you may notice some changes from the end of this month when my domain will revert to rucksackrosie.wordpress.com.
+Because I need to focus on work after a period of settling in to my new home in Scotland, I will be shifting back to the free WordPress plan, so you may notice some changes when my domain reverts to rucksackrosie.wordpress.com.
 All being well I hope to continue writing up my long distance walking here in this beautiful country.